cnweaver/cl_options/README.md

 	std::string archiveFile;
 	op.addOption('f', archiveFile,
-	     "Read the archive from or write the archive to the specified file.");
+	     "Read the archive from or write the archive to the specified file.", "archive");

+Here, the option is also given a description ("Read the archive. . . ") and a name for the value it takes ("archive").
+These are used to provide help messages for users (see below).
+A description is required, and though optional, a value name is strongly recommended.

 Options taking values may also do so via a callback, although in this case it is unfortunately necessary to explicit specify the datatype expected by